Back to Page

 The effect of backend search terms on Amazon's algorithm

-Amazon’s algorithm uses keywords to determine the relevance of a product.
-When a customer initiates a search on Amazon, the algorithm scans through a listing’s title, bullets, description and the backend fields to determine if the listing is worth showing on the first page or not.
+Amazon's algorithm uses keywords to determine the relevance of a product.
+When a customer initiates a search on Amazon, the algorithm scans through a listing's title, bullets, description, and backend fields to determine if the listing is worth showing on the first page or not.

 If your listing is poorly optimized, it may not show up at all.